rvnstn/bareos/README.md

 This prevents, that a normal read access triggers a restore job.
 To trigger a restore, set the extended attribute `user.bareos.do` of a file or directory  to `restore`.

+Note:
-Note: the mount parameter `restoreclient` is required for this operation.
+  * the mount parameter `restoreclient` is required for this operation.
 Otherwise you get a EPERM error.
+  * the mount parameter `restorejob` is required, if you have more then one restore job defined.

 Example for restoring all files of a full backup job: